Shivansh-Shah/Imdb_movie/README.md

 - Has all the code( logic ) written in it.

-- Every action performed in the app works based on this file.
+- Every action performed in the app works based on the functions written in this file.

 ## Web scraping ( datascraped.py)